Installing the ingestor

 The next section is useful for developers only.

-Testing authentication (Developers only)
+Testing with authentication enabled locally (Developers only)

 1. Add a new test user.
 Don’t forget to set a password.